 Duoplex Reversible Low Stretch Bra Cup Fabric

 Duoplex Reversible Low Stretch Bra Cup Fabric is by far the best fabric we carry for support, without the need to line the cups!
 Yes, it’s true – there is no need to line cups made from Duoplex.
 The fabric is strong and supportive and is a reversible fabric (shiny finish on one side – matte finish on the other).
 You choose which side to use, according to the look you desire.
-Duoplex fabric is available in 22 great colours, it is a low-stretch stable knit made from 100% polyester, and it is the fabric included in our bra kits and the one recommended in the Craftsy class Sewing Bras: Construction and Fit.
+Duoplex fabric is available in all our standard colours, plus a few extras.
+It is a low-stretch stable knit made from 100% polyester, and it is the fabric included in our bra kits and the one recommended in the Craftsy class Sewing Bras: Construction and Fit.

 Duoplex is 58-60″ (147-150 cm) wide with very little mechanical give (5-7%) in the lengthwise direction.